Rolling stock of the Croatian Railways: EMUs

+Currently national operator utilizes two EMU types, Hungarian built Ganz EMUs which were purchased in late 70s and Koncar built EMUs that came in to service from 2011.
+Plan is to replace all Ganz made EMUs by late 2025 with only Koncar built units.
+12 brand new EMUs are on order and should be delivered by late 2025.
+Eventually Hrvatske Zeljeznice hopes top operate around 72-84 EMUs built by Koncar, 12 of which planned to be 5 section regional trains, 12 four section regional trains and 55-60 four section local trains.

 Battery electric multiple unit

 National Rail operator Hrvatske Zeljeznice signed a contract for 2 Battery electric multiple unit train sets in contract valued at €17.1 million.
 National rail operator Croatian Railways hopes to secure an order of additional 60 brand new battery electric multiple units by 2030, replacing all but 20 DMUs that entered service in past decade, namely, HŽ 7022, HŽ 7023 and HŽ 7123 series.
 National rail operator will install required battery storage/charging facilities at main railway stations that are currently not connected to electrified rail network.
-Stations include, Split, Osijek, Varazdin, Bjelovar, Virovitica, Gospic and Pula.
+Stations include, Split, Osijek, Varaždin, Bjelovar, Virovitica, Gospić and Pula.
+8 Additional Elecxtric/Batery train sets will be purchased on top of 2 already ordered scheduled to enter service in 2026.
+However longer term, by 2060, Croatian Government indicates they'll secure funding for up to 60 further Battery electric train sets for total of 70 or so BEMUs in service with the HZ ideally by the end of this decade.
+If all current and planned new train purchases are fulfilled by 2030, Croatian Railways will operate a fleet of 55 EMUs, 25 modern DMUs and at least 60 BEMUs, in total some 140 modern train sets.